 For those wanting to see the rest of Central America, you need to know the following:

-If you want to stay in these 4 countries for longer than 90 days, you need to extend your visa or exit, for example, cross the border into Belize, Mexico, or Costa Rica, and then cross back into one of the 4 countries.
 I stayed in Guatemala for nearly 3 months, crossed into Belize, spent about 3 weeks there, and then crossed back into Guatemala.
 I got another 3 months, which I used to visit Rio Dulce in Guatemala, Honduras, El Salvador, and Nicaragua.

-4. Are there other requirements for entry into Guatemala I should know about?
+3. Are there other requirements for entry into Guatemala I should know about?

-5. Can I renew my visa or get another 90 days?
+4. Can I renew my visa or get another 90 days?

 Yes, you can extend your stay in Guatemala for another 90 days.
-As of July 25, 2022, it costs around Q193 (US$25) to extend.
+As of February 1, 2024, it costs around Q193 (US$25) to extend.
 Pay in Quetzales and not in U.S. dollars.
 Cash.

 To extend your stay, go to the General Directorate of Migration in Guatemala City (Google Maps).
 It opens at 7:00 am and closes at 2:30 pm.
 This is their Facebook page.